 4 Iowa cities targeted because of fireworks restrictions

 A Nebraska company wants a federal court to stop four Iowa cities from restricting fireworks sales.
-Bellino Fireworks Inc., which is based in Papillion, Neb., filed a complaint against Ankeny, Boone, Johnston and Pleasant Hill.
+The Des Moines Register reports that Bellino Fireworks Inc., which is based in Papillion, Nebraska, filed a complaint against Ankeny, Boone, Johnston and Pleasant Hill.

 Comments